Debugging Golang (Go) Applications

 - Install your IDE, GoLand or VS Code.
 On Windows/WSL2 most people install each of these on the Windows side, although they can be run inside WSL2 using the Linux versions.

-- For GoLand, nothing further is required, but on VS Code you’ll need to install the golang go extension.
+- For GoLand, nothing further is required, but on VS Code you’ll need to install the Go extension.

-Once you’ve have your IDE working, you can start debugging.
+Once you have your IDE working, you can start debugging.

 Debug a simple command like ddev list